 - Roast and prepare the peppers.* Roast the peppers.
 Place the poblanos, one at a time, directly on top of a high flame on the stove.
 Use kitchen tongs to turn them as each side chars.
 Remove them from the burners, place them in a brown bag, and fold over the top to let them steam for 10 minutes.
 Take them out of the bag when they’re cool enough to work with.
 Use your hands to peel off the skin, and then a paring knife to make a slit vertically down each pepper -- do not cut through the entire pepper.
 Carefully open it, trying to keep the rest of it intact as you do.
 Remove the seeds and trim away the membranes from the inside.
 Place the peppers in a small enough baking dish (about 8 x 10), so that the peppers are close enough together that the sides hold each other up.
 (If you happen to have small individual baking dishes, that fit the pepper with the sides resting along the edges, that's great, too.)
 Set aside.

 - Set the oven.
 Preheat the oven to 375°F and adjust a rack to the center.

-- Add and cook onion, pesto and tomatoes.
-Add the onion and continue to sauté until he onion begins to caramelize, about 5 minutes.
-(There should be enough grease from the sausage for sautéing the onion, but if not, add a bit of olive oil.)
-Mix in the pesto and sun-dried tomatoes and stir to blend.
-Turn off the heat and let the mixture cool to room temperature.
+- Make the filling.
+Add the sausage to a medium-sized sauté pan, break it up into very small pieces, and sauté over medium heat until it's cooked through, about 5 minutes.
+Add the onion and continue to sauté until it begins to caramelize, about 7 minutes.
+(There should be enough grease from the sausage for sautéing the onion, but if not, add a bit of olive oil.)Stir in the cilantro and season to taste with salt and pepper.
+(Here's how.)
+Set aside.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.